AnyChart/docs.anychart.com/Graphics/Text_and_Fonts.md

 // set the text
 stage.text(20,20,"This is my custom text", textStyle);
 ```

 {sample :width 832 :height 120}GFX\_Basic\_Text\_03{sample}

 ## Getting the text size

 In case you need to get the size of the text element before it is being demonstrated on a chart, you can use one of the several special methods:
- - {api:anychart.graphics.vector.Text#getAbsoluteBounds}getCBounds(){api} - Gets the bounds of the text element in absolute coordinates of the root element coordinate system
+ - {api:anychart.graphics.vector.Text#getAbsoluteBounds}getAbsoluteBounds(){api} - Gets the bounds of the text element in absolute coordinates of the root element coordinate system
  - {api:anychart.graphics.vector.Text#getAbsoluteHeight}getAbsoluteHeight(){api} - Returns height of the text element within root bounds
  - {api:anychart.graphics.vector.Text#getAbsoluteWidth}getAbsoluteWidth(){api} - Returns the width of the text element within root bounds
  - {api:anychart.graphics.vector.Text#getAbsoluteX}getAbsoluteX(){api} - Returns an absolute X (root element coordinate system)